 Now that you’re across all things blue, it’s time to decide what colour palette you will match it with.
 While some colours naturally work well together, some definitely do not.
 Complementary colours (which are those that you'll find opposite each other on the colour wheel) often create a vibrant interior while analogous colours (which are close neighbours on the colour wheel) create a calming one.

-Whether you’re styling a bedroom, a bathroom or an entire house – here are the colours that go well with blue.
+Whether you’re styling a bedroom, a bathroom or an entire house – here are the blue complementary colours you need to know about

 1. Blue and Blush